TritonDataCenter/node-workflow/README.md

 (The `examples` directory contains the file `config.json.sample` which can be used as reference).

-There are two possibilities in order to create `workflows` and `jobs`: use this package as a node module, or use the provided REST API.
-While the first approach might be faster, there are some advantages of using the API:

-- You can use it from whatever application, not only NodeJS based apps.
+You can create `workflows` and `jobs` either by using the provided REST API(s), or by embedding this module's API into your own system(s).
+The former will be easier to get up and running, but you should use the latter
+when:

-- You don't need to know anything about `backend` and configuration, just the HTTP end-point for the API.
+- You want to use the Worflow API in a (node.js) application that is not the bundled REST API.
+- You want to use a different backend storage system, or otherwise change the assumptions of the bundled REST API

 The package also provides a binary file to run the `WorkflowAPI` using the same configuration file we pass to our `WorkflowRunner`: